faizanv/faizanv.github.io/blog-jekyll/_posts/2017-08-30-gitub-pages.markdown

 ---
 This tutorial will cover how to host a personal static website for free using Github pages as a host.

-Github Pages is a great and reliable service to help everyone have a little pressence on the web.
+Github Pages is a great and reliable service to help everyone have a little presence on the web.
 In fact, this very website is hosted on Github pages! [https://faizanv.github.io/](https://faizanv.github.io/)

 In the end we will have a website running at http://Github-Username.github.io/